secho/eog-annotation-plugin/README.md

 ## Screenshots

+See the [Preview](#preview) section above for a demonstration of the plugin in action.
 The annotation toolbar integrates seamlessly into EOG's interface and provides all tools in a compact, icon-based toolbar.

 ## Requirements